Long Distance Travel If You Have a Colostomy

 While traveling by road, rail or air, it is also a good idea to avoid fizzy carbonated drinks.
-Most patients with a stoma will find that carbonated drinks, sparkling wines and beer will cause excessive wind.
+Most patients with a stoma will find that carbonated drinks, sparkling wines, and beer will cause excessive wind.

-If you are travelling overseas, depending on where you are visiting, you may need to investigate if and how ostomy conditions and circumstances are covered by travel insurance.
+If you are traveling overseas, depending on where you are visiting, you may need to investigate if and how ostomy conditions and circumstances are covered by travel insurance.
 Before leaving home, you should find out where you can get professional assistance if required (not very likely though) at your destination.

 While on holidays you must remember that you can still partake in all the same fun activities you took part in before your surgery, including swimming and snorkeling.
-Try not to feel self consciousness or develop low esteem.
+Try not to feel self-consciousness or develop low esteem.
 Remember, no one need ever know unless you tell them.

 And if you feel self-conscious about leaving used ostomy bags in your hotel bathroom waste bin, you can use the public toilet bins in your hotel, provided you wrap and tightly knot the disposal bags before doing so.